Why it matters

 If we continue at the current rate, we are heading for a warmer world than humans and many native species have ever lived in before.
 We need to keep climate change limited to 1.5 degrees of warming, for nature and for ourselves.

 But there’s good news: we’re closer than we’ve ever been to getting action on climate change.
+Right now a draft of the Zero Carbon Act is in Parliament, and you can show your support for it now!

 The Zero Carbon Act creates a plan for reducing our emissions